met4citizen/TalkingHead/README.md

 --- | ---
 `jwsGet` | Function to get the JSON Web Token (JWT).
 `ttsEndpoint` | Text-to-speech backend/endpoint/proxy implementing the Google Text-to-Speech API.
-`ttsApikey` | Google Text-to-Speech API key when using the Google TTS endpoint. **NOTE: Don't use this in client-side code in production**
+`ttsApikey` | If you don't want to use a proxy or JWT, you can use Google TTS endpoint directly and provide your API key here. **NOTE: I recommend that you don't use this in production and never put your API key in any client-side code.**
 `ttsLang` | Google text-to-speech language.
 Default is `"fi-FI"`.
 `ttsVoice` | Google text-to-speech voice.
 Default is `"fi-FI-Standard-A"`.
 `ttsRate` | Google text-to-speech rate in the range [0.25, 4.0].
 Default is `0.95`.